indexdata/localindices/doc/manual/02-using.md

     D: CAN WE REALLY ONLY SCHEDULE MONTHLY OR DAILY HARVESTS?
 THESE FIELDS CERTAINLY SUGGEST THAT, BUT I CAN SEE CUSTOMERS WANTING WEEKLY, BIWEEKLY, BIMONTHLY, ETC.
     Jakub: internally we can support any schedule that Cron supports:
-    * weekly -- select any day of the week, eg Monday the otherss you mention cannot be directly represented with drop-downs:
+    * weekly -- select any day of the week, eg Monday the others you mention cannot be directly represented with  drop-downs:
-    (bimonthly could be hacked by choosing 31st, close) What we could do is to let users specify multiple values for each category, e.g:
+    (bimonthly could be hacked by choosing 31st, close) What we could do is to let users specify multiple schedules, which the harvester will evaluate in order.
+    e.g:
     * biweekly ~ 2 times a month, e.g on the 14th and 28th of any month
     * bimonthly ~ list the exact month numbers: 1,3,5,7,9,11